a2liu/aps-test-cases/README.md

 Where should this test case by stored?
 ```

-*You can use tab completion here;* one tab completes, two tabs will suggest possible
+*You can use tab completion here (not on Windows);* one tab completes, two tabs
-values.
+will suggest possible values.

 #### Folder of Test Cases
 You can compile and run the program using a folder of test cases by doing: